-Stephen Rickard directs OSF’s Washington advocates working on both U.S. domestic and international issues.
+Stephen Rickard directs Open Society’s Washington advocates working on both U.S. domestic and international issues.
 He has had a distinguished Washington career on Capitol Hill, in the State Department, and with human rights organizations.

 In the 1980s, Rickard worked as a litigator with White & Case in New York, Washington, and Stockholm.
 He received his JD from Yale Law School, an MPA from Princeton University’s Woodrow Wilson School, and a BA from Adrian College.